CS-SI/Orekit/src/site/markdown/index.md

     * composite transforms reduction and caching for efficiency
     * extensible central body shapes models (with predefined spherical and ellipsoidic shapes)
     * Cartesian and geodesic coordinates, kinematics
+    * Computation of Dilution Of Precision (DOP) with respect to GNSS constellations

   * Spacecraft state